mkristofik/linux-configs/README.md

 ```
 - `profile`, environment variables common to any linux environment

+## git

+Run the commands in `gitconfig` to set up your global config.
+This file is not
+executable because you'll have to enter personal info.

 ## lynx

 1. Copy `lynxrc` to your home directory and name it `.lynxrc`.
 This file sets